MasterCraft Boat (NASDAQ:MCFT) Issues FY 2022 Earnings Guidance

 MasterCraft Boat (NASDAQ:MCFT) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $4.140-$4.140 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.930.
 The company issued revenue guidance of $630.97 million-$630.97 million, compared to the consensus revenue estimate of $622.07 million.MasterCraft Boat also updated its Q2 2022 guidance to $0.790-$0.790 EPS.

-Several equities research analysts have commented on the company.
-Zacks Investment Research cut MasterCraft Boat from a buy rating to a hold rating in a research note on Wednesday, November 3rd.
-B. Riley reiterated a buy rating and set a $45.00 price objective on shares of MasterCraft Boat in a research note on Monday, September 13th.
-Finally, Raymond James upped their price objective on MasterCraft Boat from $36.00 to $39.00 and gave the stock an outperform rating in a research note on Thursday.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and an average price target of $36.80.
+Several brokerages recently weighed in on MCFT.
+B. Riley reaffirmed a buy rating and issued a $45.00 price target on shares of MasterCraft Boat in a research report on Monday, September 13th.
+Zacks Investment Research cut shares of MasterCraft Boat from a buy rating to a hold rating in a research report on Wednesday, November 3rd.
+Finally, Raymond James lifted their target price on shares of MasterCraft Boat from $36.00 to $39.00 and gave the stock an outperform rating in a research report on Thursday, November 11th.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has an average rating of Buy and an average price target of $36.80.

-In other MasterCraft Boat news, Director Donald C. Campion sold 2,069 shares of MasterCraft Boat stock in a transaction dated Tuesday, October 12th.
+In related news, Director Donald C. Campion sold 2,069 shares of MasterCraft Boat stock in a transaction that occurred on Tuesday, October 12th.
 The shares were sold at an average price of $26.46, for a total value of $54,745.74.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Donald C. Campion sold 4,641 shares of MasterCraft Boat stock in a transaction dated Monday, October 18th.
-The stock was sold at an average price of $26.47, for a total transaction of $122,847.27.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Director Donald C. Campion sold 4,641 shares of MasterCraft Boat stock in a transaction that occurred on Monday, October 18th.
+The shares were sold at an average price of $26.47, for a total transaction of $122,847.27.
 The disclosure for this sale can be found here.
-Company insiders own 1.76% of the company’s stock.
+Insiders own 1.76% of the company’s stock.

+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Invesco Ltd. grew its stake in MasterCraft Boat by 10.1% in the 3rd quarter.
+Invesco Ltd. now owns 32,654 shares of the company’s stock valued at $818,000 after buying an additional 2,984 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its stake in MasterCraft Boat by 354.3% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 3,839 shares of the company’s stock valued at $96,000 after buying an additional 2,994 shares in the last quarter.
+Finally, Royal Bank of Canada grew its stake in MasterCraft Boat by 50.8% in the 3rd quarter.
+Royal Bank of Canada now owns 1,947 shares of the company’s stock valued at $48,000 after buying an additional 656 shares in the last quarter.
+Institutional investors and hedge funds own 83.51% of the company’s stock.

 MasterCraft Boat Company Profile